SridharRamesh/HowSridharThinks/_math/BorweinIntegrals.md

 [TODO: Add graphics displaying the convolutions of the relevant probability density functions?]

 [TODO: There's some kind of off by 2 thing I need to hunt down.
 The probability density on a uniformly random variable in [-1, 1] is constantly 1/2, not 1.
-No big deal, just something above needs rewording somewhere]
+No big deal, just something above needs rewording somewhere, in the details of exactly which Fourier transform we are using.
+Note also the distinction in standard terminology between the unnormalized and normalized sinc functions.]